Moshing: Opposition, criticism and controversy

 The American post-hardcore band Fugazi opposed slamdancing at their live shows.
 Members of Fugazi were reported to single out and confront specific members of the audience, politely asking them to stop hurting other audience members, or hauling them on stage to apologize on the microphone.

 Consolidated, an industrial dance group of the 1990s, stood against moshing.
 On their third album, Play More Music, they included the song "The Men's Movement", which proclaimed the inappropriate nature of slamdancing.
 The song consisted of audio recordings during concerts from the audience and members of Consolidated, arguing about moshing.

 In the 1990s, the Smashing Pumpkins took a stance against moshing, following two incidents which resulted in fatalities.
-At a 1996 Pumpkins concert in Dublin, Ireland, 17-year-old Bernadette O'Brien was crushed by moshing crowd members and later died in the hospital, despite warnings from the band that people were getting hurt.
+At a 1996 Pumpkins concert in Dublin, Ireland, 17-year-old Bernadette O'Brien was crushed by moshing crowd members and later died in hospital, despite warnings from the band that people were getting hurt.
 At another concert, singer Billy Corgan said to the audience:

 Another fan died at a Smashing Pumpkins concert in Vancouver, British Columbia, Canada, on September 24, 2007.
-The 20-year-old male was dragged out of the mosh pit, unconscious, to be pronounced dead at a hospital after first-aid specialists attempted to save him.
+The 20-year-old man was dragged out of the mosh pit, unconscious, to be pronounced dead at a hospital after first-aid specialists attempted to save him.

 Reel Big Fish's 1998 album Why Do They Rock So Hard? included their mosh-criticizing song "Thank You for Not Moshing", which contained lyrics that suggested that at least some individuals in the mosh pit were simply bullies who were finding conformity in the violence.

-Mike Portnoy, founder and ex-drummer of Dream Theater, and Avenged Sevenfold where he briefly filled in after the death of The Rev, criticized moshing in an interview published on his website:
+Mike Portnoy, founder and drummer of Dream Theater, and Avenged Sevenfold where he briefly filled in after the death of The Rev, criticized moshing in an interview published on his website:

 Sixteen-year-old Jessica Michalik was an Australian girl who died as a result of asphyxiation after being crushed in a mosh pit during the 2001 Big Day Out festival during a performance by nu metal band Limp Bizkit.
-At that same festival, post-hardcore band At The Drive-In ended their set early after only three songs due to the audience's moshing.
+At that same festival, post-hardcore band At the Drive-In ended their set early after only three songs due to the audience's moshing.